archivesspace/archivesspace/docs/slate/source/index.md

 __Description__

-Migrate all records from using one value to another
+Migrate all records from one value to another

 __Parameters__

 	  JSONModel(:enumeration_migration) <request body> -- The migration request

 __Returns__